Although at Low Levels, Soybean Aphids Are in Northeast Nebraska

 Soybean Aphid Occurrence in Nebraska

 Nebraska aphid populations can reach economically damaging populations in late July, but most reach economically damaging populations in August, while soybeans are in the mid-reproductive stages (R4-R5).
 In some years there are many fields where the aphid populations peak in late R5 (beginning seed) to early R6 (full seed).
 Most economically damaging populations occur in the northeast part of the state.
-Of course, there are always exceptions to any rule, so always be watchful for soybean aphid colonization and population increase.
+Of course, there are always exceptions to any rule, so one should always be watchful for soybean aphid colonization and population increase.

 For treatment recommendations, including products and timing, see Soybean Aphid Scouting and Management.